particle-iot/docs/src/content/en/shared/firmware.md

 ### WiFi.off()

 `WiFi.off()` turns off the Wi-Fi module.
-Useful for saving power, since most of the power draw of the Spark Core is the Wi-Fi module.
+Useful for saving power, since most of the power draw of the device is the Wi-Fi module.

 ### WiFi.connect()